Becoming Mighty: What small teams stand to gain with Salesforce & how to stack the odds in your favor

 If You're Going In-House

-- How much time will they be able to dedicate to system management, and considering your aspirations for the system, is that enough?
+- How much time will the system administrator be able to dedicate to this work?
+Considering your aspirations for the system, is that enough time?
 To very roughly estimate, small orgs’ admins might need to spend an average of 20-30% of their time on the system (assuming some weeks it’s just a couple hours and others, like during fundraising drives or peak program, it spikes).*

 - Be realistic about the technical skills they need.
 If you have multiple integrated systems for online donations, marketing, online forms, etc, you will need the admin to learn those systems too, so they can make updates and troubleshoot issues.
 Is that feasible?
 If not, who else can “own” those systems?
 And do you really need that technology now, or could you wait till you have more resources to manage it?

 - An internal staff person needs to manage this resource, liaise between the system administrator and internal staff, and provide context around teams’ goals and how people work.